jsmolka/jsmolka.github.io/content/blog/about-sleep.md

   - modest sleep deprivation / reduced sleep efficiency?

 ### Daylight Saving Time
 Daylight saving time (DST) is a topical phenomenon to explore, having just woken up from a night with one less hour of sleep than usual.
-In his book, Walker devotes merely one paragraph to this topic and states that the rate of heart attacks (acute myocardial infarction, AMI) increases the day after the spring shift (transition to DST, losing one hour) and decreases the day following the autumn shift (transition from DST, gaining one hour) [^walker-wws-159].
+In his book, Walker devotes merely one paragraph to this topic and states that the rate of heart attacks (acute myocardial infarction, AMI) increases the day after the spring shift (transition to DST, losing one hour) and decreases the day following the autumn shift (transition from DST, gaining one hour).
 Unfortunately he doesn't provide any concrete values or proof to back up his claims.

 The first important fact when talking about the negative effects of DST is the actual amount of sleep lost per night.
 A study in high school students has demonstrated that this value averages 32 minutes during the workweek while weekends remain unchanged.
 In addition, there were no statistically relevant changes in sleep efficiency or latency [^medina-dst].
 A different study focused on workplace injuries arrived at 40 minutes of lost sleep per night [^barnes-dst].
+To be fair those 40 minutes excluded the sleep on weekends, which remained unaffected by the transition.

 An article published in 2018 compared six papers and noticed a 4 to 29 percent increased risk of AMI during the first week of the spring shift.
 For the autumn shift, only one of the studies noticed a 44 percent increase of AMI cases compared to the 1 to 29 percent decrease in the remaining ones.
 The article concludes that there exists an association between DST and a modest increase of AMI occurrence during the spring shift [^manfredini-dst].